USS Monrovia

 USS Monrovia (APA-31) was a Crescent City class attack transport of the United States Navy, built from a C-3 Delta commercial freighter design, and was named for the Birthplace of President James Monroe, located in Westmoreland County, Virginia.

 Monrovia (APA-31) was laid down as MC hull 152 by Bethlehem Sparrows Point Shipyard, Sparrows Point, Maryland, 1942-03-26; launched 1942-09-19; sponsored by Mrs. John M. Carmody; and commissioned 1 December 1942.

-Reclassified APA-31 (Attack Transport) on 1943-02-01, Monrovia conducted shakedown and amphibious training exercises in Chesapeake Bay through the winter months of 1943.
+Reclassified APA-31 (Attack Transport) on 1943-02-01, Monrovia conducted shakedown and amphibious training exercises in the Chesapeake Bay through the winter months of 1943.

 World War II Atlantic Service

 On 10 May, she departed Norfolk, with Army passengers, for the Mediterranean and her first assault assignment.
 After hurried conversion to accommodate equipment needed by a flagship, accomplished in 2 weeks by at Mers el Kebir, she took on Army nurses as passengers for transport to Algiers.
 There, on 1943-06-20, Vice Admiral Hewitt and his staff came on board, and were joined 10 days later by Lt.
 Gen. George S. Patton On 6 July, she departed for Sicily where she served as the command ship of the Western Task Force for Operation Husky.
 Arriving off the assault area on the 10th, she suffered slight damage to her engine room on the 11th when a Stuka loosed bombs which straddled the vessel with two near misses.
 After repairs at Algiers, she returned to the United States with Italian POWs, mooring at Portsmouth, Virginia, 4 August.